pklauzinski/jscroll/docs/configuration.md

 - Type: `Boolean|Number`
 - Default: `false`

-Set to an integer great than 0 to turn off `autoTrigger` of paging after the specified number of pages.
+Set to an integer greater than `0` to turn off `autoTrigger` of paging after the specified number of pages.
 Requires `autoTrigger` to be `true`.

 ## loadingHtml